isniperpls/AnotherFckingPalServer/README.md

 python main.py

 ⚖️ License

 This project is licensed under the permissive MIT License.
 It grants full rights to copy, modify, distribute, and sell the software under the condition that the copyright notice and liability disclaimer are included.
-See the LICENSE file for details.
+See the LICENSE file for details